Plien Air in the cold? Read Article on ‘Outdoor Painter’

 Classes and Workshops

-The First Wednesday Paint-In Class Demos are conducted for Members only, taking place during the Paint-in.
+The Weekly Paint-In's and First Wednesday Class Demos are conducted for Members only, taking place during the Paint-in.
 The members may take advantage of the short class or not.

 For more information, either for a class or workshop, please contact: Susan Barnard at susanebarnard@gmail.com